vidstack/player/docs/architecture/README.md

 ### Spec-compliance

-The player must be designed to be spec-compliant and mirror the existing API of any provider (eg: `HTMLMediaElement`) as much as possible.
+The `vds` provider elements must be designed to be spec-compliant and mirror the existing API of any native provider (eg: `HTMLMediaElement`) as much as possible.
 This is to ensure wider ecosystem compatibility so someone can easily transition from another player to `vds`, and also transition out when needed.
 Secondly, it'll reduce the learning overhead for someone switching over to `vds` from another provider such as the native `<video>` element, as they'll be able to use the same API they've been using all along.
 In addition, it also reduces the burden of coming up with names and writing documentation because it's already been done in the spec and by the community (eg: MDN) - WIN!.